List of Zatch Bell! characters: Ponygon and Kafk Sunbeam

 Ponygon, known as Umagon (ウマゴン) in the Japanese release, resembles a pony but has the dispositions of a dog.
 Ponygon's spells give him armor which increases his agility and strength with each incantation, as well as lending him the ability to manipulate fire and to fly.
 As a running gag, Ponygon only communicates by uttering "Meru-Meru-Me" (メルメルメ) (Note: A Japanese onomatopoeia for bleating sheep.) or a combination thereof, which precludes him from sharing his birth name, Schneider (シュナイダー, Shunaidā).
 This leads to Kiyo giving Ponygon his nickname.
 In the Mamodo world, Ponygon railed against other Mamodo because his father worked as a riding animal.
 Zatch befriended Ponygon once the two saved Ponygon's father from a poisonous snake bite.
 Ponygon makes his debut in the manga when he and Zatch meet again following a trip across England, though he appears earlier than this in the anime.
 Ponygon is fatally overpowered by Clear Note, thus putting him in 4th place.
 Raiku first proposed Ponygon to be a cat or a dog with intricate apparel and sporting a mushroom-shaped horn on his head; he ultimately opted for a simplistic design of the character.
 Ponygon is voiced by Satomi Kōrogi in the Japanese version, and Dave Wittenberg in the English dub.

-Ponygon's partner is Kafk Sunbeam (カフカ・サンビーム, Kafuka Sanbīmu), a 30-year-old automobile engineer from Germany.
+Ponygon's partner is Kafk Sunbeam, known as Kafka Sunbeam (カフカ・サンビーム, Kafuka Sanbīmu) in the Japanese release, a 30-year-old automobile engineer from Germany.
 Sunbeam unites with Ponygon at the beginning of the fight against Zofis, and he helps Zatch and Kiyo elude Zofis' minions.
 Later on, Sunbeam moves to Kiyo's hometown to be closer with Ponygon.
 When Clear Note takes down Ponygon, Sunbeam has Megumi burn his Mamodo's spellbook to stanch his wounds.
 After the tournament, he moves out to Africa to live with Elle.
 Sunbeam is voiced by Hozumi Gōda in the Japanese version, and Henry Dittman in the English dub.